 Road Trip Locals

 Road Trip Locals blends the magic of the road with the logistics that make it possible.
-We’re Jon and Kelly, and we help you plan unforgettable road trips across the U.S. and Canada!
-Here, you’ll find everything we’ve learned from years on the road… from our best road trip tips and detailed Travel Guides to cozy Yellowstone Cabins you can stay in.
+We’re Jon and Kelly, the couple behind it, and we help you plan unforgettable road trips across the U.S. and Canada!
+Here, you’ll find everything we learned from years on the road, along with detailed Travel Guides and cozy Yellowstone Cabins you can actually stay in.

 A man and woman taking a selfie in front of a mountain landscape with trees, rocks, and clear blue sky.